lokszechung/digital-futures-chitter-challenge/docs/user-stories.md

 8. **As a user, I want to be able to edit my Peep, so I can correct any mistakes I made**

-TODO: updatePeep controller should call updatePeepService
+- TEST: updatePeep controller should call updatePeepService
-TODO: updatePeep controller should call res.json and res.status with the result of updatePeepService call
+- TEST: updatePeep controller should call res.json and res.status with the result of updatePeepService call
-TODO: PUT request to /api/peep/:id should update Peep content and edited
+- TEST: PUT request to /api/peep/:id should update a Peep in the database
-TODO: PUT request to /api/peep/:id should return status 404 when an invalid id is provided
+- TEST: PUT request to /api/peep/:id should return status 404 when an invalid id is provided
-TODO: PUT request to /api/peep/:id should return status 401 when not owner of Peep
+- TEST: PUT request to /api/peep/:id should return status 401 when not owner of Peep

 9. **As a user, I want to be able to delete my Peep, so I can permanently remove a Peep from the app**

-TODO: deletePeep controller should call deletePeepService
+- TEST: deletePeep controller should call deletePeepService
-TODO: deletePeep controller should call res.json and res.status with the result of deletePeepService call
+- TEST: deletePeep controller should call res.json and res.status with the result of deletePeepService call
-TODO: DELETE request to /api/peep/:id should remove Peep
+- TEST: DELETE request to /api/peep/:id should remove Peep
-TODO: DELETE request to /api/peep/:id should return status 404 when an invalid id is provided
+- TEST: DELETE request to /api/peep/:id should return status 404 when an invalid id is provided
-TODO: DELETE request to /api/peep/:id should return status 401 when not owner of Peep
+- TEST: DELETE request to /api/peep/:id should return status 401 when not owner of Peep

 10. **As a user, I want to be able to reply to a Peep, so that I can have a conversation**

-TODO: addPeepReply controller should call addPeepReplyService
+- TEST: addPeepReply controller should call addPeepReplyService
-TODO: addPeepReply controller should call res.json and res.status with the result of addPeepReplyService call
+- TEST: addPeepReply controller should call res.json and res.status with the result of addPeepReplyService call
-TODO: POST request to /api/peep/:id should add a reply to Peep replies array
+- TEST: POST request to /api/peep/:id should add a reply to Peep replies array
-TODO: POST request to /api/peep/:id should return status 404 when an invalid id is provided
+- TEST: POST request to /api/peep/:id should return status 404 when an invalid id is provided

 11. **As a user, I want to recieve a notification, so that I can know when someone has replied to my Peep**

-TODO: addPeepReply controller should call addNotificationService
+- TEST: addPeepReply controller should call addNotificationService
-TODO: POST request to /api/peep/:id should create a new notification
+- TEST: POST request to /api/peep/:id should create a new notification
+- TEST: POST request to /api/peep/:id should not create a notification if author replies on their own Peep
-TODO: GET request to /api/notification should return all notifications for a particular user
+- TEST: GET request to /api/notification should return all notifications for a particular user

 12. **As a user, I want to recieve an email when someone replies to my Peep, so I can stay updated even when away from the app**

-TODO: addPeepReply controller should call sendEmail
+- TEST: addPeepReply controller should call sendEmail

+13. **As a user, I want to see all of my notifications, so I can see who has replied to me before**

+- TEST: getNotifications controller should call getNotificationsService
+- TEST: getNotifications controller should res.json and res.status with the result of getNotificationsService call

+14. **As a user, I want to be able to mark my notifications as read, so I know which notifications I have checked**

+- TEST: PUT request to /api/notification/:id should change unread to false

+15. **As a user, I want to be able to see a single Peep, so I can see its replies**

+- TEST: GET request to /api/peep/:id should return a Peep
+- TEST: Should return status 404 when an invalid id is provided

 ## Frontend: